Contribute a new client

 Thanks for your interest in contributing a client!

-Don't hesitate to reach out in the #ksqldb-dev channel of our community Slack (found of the Confluent Community Slack) for guidance at any point in the process.
+Don't hesitate to reach out in the #ksqldb channel of our community Slack (found in the Confluent Community Slack) for guidance at any point in the process.
 Thanks for your contribution!